sindycp/Searching-in-Splunk/README.md

 ## Initial Setup

-### Create a Splunk Cloud Account
+### Create a Splunk Cloud Account and Activate Trial

-To use Splunk Cloud, you must [create an account](https://github.com/sindycp/Searching-in-Splunk-/blob/main/Splunk%20Account%20Sign-up.md).
-After creating your account you'll also need to sign up and get a free Splunk Cloud trial.
+To use Splunk Cloud, you must [create an account and sign up to get a free Splunk Cloud trial.](https://github.com/sindycp/Searching-in-Splunk-/blob/main/Splunk%20Account%20Sign-up.md).

 ### Data Upload